tvshowtracker/tv/README.md

 TV Show Tracker groups your shows into two areas - currently airing shows, and not currently airing shows.
 You can manually move shows between these two areas.

 Within the not currently airing shows, there are three further areas - scheduled, waiting, and ended.
-TV Show Tracker will automatically place your not currently airing shows in the relevant area.
+TV Show Tracker will automatically place your not currently airing shows in scheduled, waiting, or ended.

 ### Managing Shows